SobakaSlava/celsius/README.md

 # celsius
 This is an example of tensorflow.js usage which provides you a functionlaity of converting celsius degrees into fahrenheit.

+## Demo

+You can check the demo on http://deadpan-poison.surge.sh/

 ## Install

 1. ```git clone git@github.com:SobakaSlava/celsius.git```